 The United Nations just made public a report about human rights abuses committed by Rwandan troops against Hutu refugees in then-Zaire in 1996-1997.

 Bono and Ali Hewson, his wife, wants to revitalize apparel manufacturing in sub-Saharan Africa by manufacturing the clothes from their brand in China and Peru.

 The new colonialism: the Africa being carved up into game reserves and concession areas to provide exclusive eco experiences for the rich.

 Nicholas Kristof of The New York Times, for all the people he's helped, lacks critical self-reflection.

-Why doesn't Shakira just come out and acknowledge her "Waka Waka" is a rip off of a Cameroonian song?
+Shakira should acknowledge "Waka Waka" is a rip off of a Cameroonian song.
 Everyone knows that.
 Also pay the original composers.

 Belgian photographer captures grassroots football in 30 villages across 10 countries in west and southern Africa.